Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Baptism and Salvation

 Various churches have numerous videos posted on YouTube which teach that we apply the blood of the Messiah to our sins by getting water baptized.
 This is false religion and a doctrine of demons.
-According to Hebrews 12:24 the precious blood of Yeshua (who is our resurrected High Priest -- Hebrews 4:15-16) was sprinkled upon the Mercy Seat in Heaven (Hebrews 9:12).
+According to Hebrews 12:24 the precious blood of Yeshua (who is our resurrected High Priest -- Hebrews 4:15-16) was sprinkled upon the Mercy Seat in the Temple (Hebrews 9:12).
 The Messiah did this in the presence of God the Father on our behalf (Hebrews 9:24).
 It is the blood of Yeshua that washes our sins away, and not water.
 There is no instance in the Old Testament Temple ritual where water was ever sprinkled on the Mercy Seat!

 Colossians 1:19-20: “For it pleased the Father that in him should all fullness dwell; And, having made peace through the blood of his cross, by him to reconcile all things unto himself; by him, I say, whether they be things in earth, or things in heaven.”